Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Coalossal.md

 ---
 Ability1: Steam Engine
 Ability2: Flame Body
+Baby: 'No'
+BookImageName: HOME839.png
+BookShinyImageName: HOME839_s.png
 BoxSprite: SRD-BoxSprite-coalossal.png
+DexCategory: Coal Pokemon
+DexDescription: "They are usually calm creatures, if they see you are kind they\u2019\
+  ll share their warmth with you but if you enrage one you risk being burned down\
+  \ to ashes.
+They spit tarry substance that is very flammable."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 28
+  Feet: 9.2
+  Meters: 2.8
 HiddenAbility: Flash Fire
 HomeSprite: SRD-HomeSprite-coalossal.png
 Learnset: '[[SRD-Coalossal-Learnset]]'
 Legendary: 'No'
 Name: Coalossal
 Number: 839
+PrimaryEggGroup: Mineral
+SecondaryEggGroup: ''
 Sprite: coalossal.png
 Type1: Rock
 Type2: Fire
+Weight:
+  Hectograms: 3105
+  Kilograms: 310.5
+  Pounds: 684.5
 ---

 #PokeroleSRD/Pokedex